 Since these patients are seen in a variety of clinical settings and the diagnosis is so often missed, physicians from many disciplines, from general practitioners to specialists, can benefit from more knowledge about Ehlers-Danlos Syndromes and related disorders.

 Our courses were written and presented by EDS expert physicians.
 Many are members of the International EDS Consortium.
 They have volunteered their valuable time and talent to provide these free programs.
+It is the policy of the University of Wisconsin–Madison ICEP that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.

 To get a username and password, sign up at this link.
 Please remember to check your email address and make sure it is correct.